 The China-Cornell-Oxford project (The China Study) involved 6,500 people in 65 different counties over a period of 20 years.
 As the counties reduced the percentage of animal-sourced foods from 47% to 0%, the health outcomes improved.
 In the US, 70% of food is sourced from animals.

-A Taiwanese Buddhist study compared type 2 diabetes outcomes for vegetarians compared with those who avoided meat.
-The meat-eating group ate only a tiny amount of meat.
+A Taiwanese Buddhist study with 4,384 participants compared type 2 diabetes outcomes for lacto-ovo-vegetarians compared with those who avoided meat.
+The meat-eating group ate only a very small amount of meat.

 - Meat intake for females: 50% consumed less than 10 g/day; 25% consumed less than 2 g/day.